 - 98. I was in contact with the girl who was in Glen Rosa with me.
 We were in contact over the phone with each other.
 One day I ran away to meet her.
 I went back to the vicinity of Glen Rosa.
-We was going out on home leave to her Aunt who lived in Cambuslang. - 99.
-When I was in her aunt's house, and a cousin, and his friend, and his frien
+Was going out on home leave to her Aunt who lived in Cambuslang. - 99.
+When I was in her aunt's house, and and his friend, and his